ethereum/ethereum-org-website/src/content/developers/tutorials/nft-minter/index.md

 ---
 title: NFT Minter Tutorial
-description: In this tutorial, you’ll build an NFT minter and learn how to create a full stack dApp by connecting your smart contract to a React frontend using Metamask and Web3 tools.
+description: In this tutorial, you’ll build an NFT minter and learn how to create a full stack dApp by connecting your smart contract to a React frontend using MetaMask and Web3 tools.
 author: "nstrike2"
 tags:
   [